goldieswx/studer-scom-js/README.md

 Implementation of a studer scom Javascript wrapper.
 This library uses node-ffi and node-ref.
 Node.Js required (version <= 10).
 Writing a native js port is possible, however using Studer default 'C' implementation is a quick way to access the hardware.
-This port is currently limited to writing/reading parameters/properties.
+This port is currently (quite) limited to writing/reading parameters/properties.

 Usage